This easy strawberry cake filling is made with fresh, juicy strawberries, requires just four simple ingredients, and bursts with strawberry flavor.

 Variations

-Cornstarch- feel free to add more cornstarch for a more thick and jammy strawberry topping.
+Cornstarch- feel free to add more cornstarch for a thicker and jammer strawberry filling.

 Fruit- spice up this recipe and add your favorite berries to the mixture.
 This will give this filling a new flavor!